dgaydukov/cert-aws/sa/files/sa.md

 * 502 (bad gateway) - CF can't connect to origin server:
     * for match viewer policy domain name in SSL should correspond to origin domain name
     * SSL on origin is expired/invalid/self-signed
+Pricing - you pay per GB of transferred data (from internet to CF & from CF to origin server) & total number of HTTP(S) request made.
+CloudFront Origin Shield - additional layer in front of origin server that help reduce the load to it:
+* improve cache hit - since it provide additional layer (all locations don't hit origin service directly but through origin shield)
+* reduce origin load - in case of peak load can consolidate multiple simultaneous request into 1
+* better performance - if you configure it in aws region that has lowest latency to your origin

 ###### Lambda
 Lambda - piece of code that can be executed without any server env (just write code in python/javascript and it will run).
 Lambda can be directly triggered by AWS services such as s3/DynamoDB/Kinesis Streams/SNS/CloudWatch